bernerdschaefer/tiff/README.md

 Tiff
 ====

 This is a simple wrapper around libtiff using FFI.
-Presently, I only need to be able to generate a TIFF image from raw data, so that's all of the API that's been implemented.
+It only implements a small subset of libffi's features -- just enough to generate a TIFF image and read back some of its data.
 If you're interested in adding features, you can always send me a pull request (please include specs!).

 Usage
 =====